civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_postSave_table_name.md

 ## Summary

-This hook is called after writing to a database table that has an associated DAO.
-This includes core tables but not custom tables or log tables.
+This hook is called after writing to a database table that has an associated DAO, including core tables but not custom tables or log tables.

 ## Parameters